How to Calculate the Day of the Week

 * 2028 → 0 (leap year)

-Use a nearby base year if the date is far from 2000:
+If the date is far from 2000:

 pick a known year with B=0 (e.g. 1972), set Y = year − base, and use B=0.